samisalkosuo/icp-cam-devops-demo/README.md

 ## Configure the demo environment

-Configuration includes setting up all the components so that automatic deploment happens when developer commits code.
+Configuration includes setting up all the components so that automatic deployment happens when developer commits code.

 ### GitHub